molecule/molecule.github.io/_post_drafts/natural-fabric-dye.md

 #### Copper
 Copper wire in one part water, one part vinegar.
 Ready to use when blue.
-[10]
+[10] Details on safe copper mordants.
+Often used w/ blues or browns, tin is preferred for red for some reason.
+Copper in vinegar can be toxic.
+Instructions say to "safely dispose of" but I don't know what that means.
+[34]

 #### Black beans
 Soak dry beans in water for 24 hours.[9]